krsiakdaniel/movies-old/README.md

 ### Prettier

-Changed files will be formatted automatically with each commit using [.prettierrc](.prettierrc) options.
+Changed files are formatted on save in editor and with each commit using [.prettierrc](.prettierrc) options.
 It can be done manually as well.

 ```
 make prettier